New design for Auckland Harbour Bridge shared path announced

 It wasn't until February this year that NZTA announced that construction on the shared path could start as early as next year, but it was still reviewing design options for the mega project.

-However, SkyPath Trust said the design review was a 'ploy to delay' its construction even further.
+However, SkyPath Trust said the design review was a "ploy to delay" its construction even further.

 The Trust has since planned a protest march across the bridge, on May 26, as it believes it is being sabotaged by the NZTA after it has been pushing for the project for more than a decade.

-But in a release today, NZTA said an independent investigation by legal firm Simpson Grierson had found no wrongdoing the Agency in its dealings with the Trust.
+But in a release today, NZTA said an independent investigation by legal firm Simpson Grierson had found no wrongdoing by the agency in its dealings with the trust.

-However the report did say there could have been better communication between the two organisations
+However, the report did say there could have been better communication between the two organisations

-NZTA interim chief executive, Mark Ratcliffe said the Agency was committed to improving its relationship with the SkyPath Trust.
+NZTA interim chief executive Mark Ratcliffe said the agency was committed to improving its relationship with the SkyPath Trust.

 Brett Gliddon, GM of system design and delivery, also acknowledged the "tireless work and dedication of those who have campaigned for a walking and cycling connection across the bridge, in particular the SkyPath Trust".